Reporting Hub Architecture

 The Reporting Hub license manager is a separate application that runs within the Reporting Hub Azure environment.
 Your locally deployed Reporting Hub application instance periodically communicates with the license manager to validate subscription.

 Important: Communication between your application and the Reporting Hub license manager is a simple ping via strongly encrypted keys.
-No data of any kind is shared with the license manager.
+No data of any kind is stored with the license manager.
+The Reporting Hub license manager can request and read the locally deployed Reporting Hub instance application log files by default.
+Read access to the application log files can be disabled and blocked by the customer if desired.

 Related Article